1278real/national_assembly_france_hemicycle/README.md

 ## Features

-You can give a local Path from your app to the JSON raw from open data (soon : URL to online JSON)...
+You can give a local or remote Path from your app to the JSON raw from open data, or download the whole JSON package from open data and process it...
 No need to reformat the JSON from Assemblee National open data website.

 ## Usage

-Just type ```OpenAssembleeVoteDisplayer().drawVoteHemicycle``` and submit local or remote JSON as a Path.
+Just type ```OpenAssembleeVoteDisplayer().drawVoteHemicycleFromPath``` and submit local or remote JSON as a Path.
 ```dart
 OpenAssembleeVoteDisplayer().drawVoteHemicycleFromPath(localPath:"assets/example_json/VTANR5L15V4417.json");